ParrotSec/documentation/docs/donate.md

 We are now on Patreon to offer you a new way to contribute to the Parrot Project

-adopt us and support our work now!
+Adopt us and support our work!

 <html><a href="https://www.patreon.com/parrot" target="_blank" class="btn btn-primary">Donate with Patreon</a></html>